gwiam/awt_atoyom/porting_scripts.md

     - cannot add more than one script to a node
     - animation state changes don't work anymore (dunno where to put this)
     - instatiating objects works differently
+    - coroutines are not interruptable
+    - no unscaled time

 # Solutions: